worldoptimizer/HypeAutoLayout/README.md

 **Version history**
 `1.0 Initial release under MIT-license`

-*PS: Would love to have a IDE preview in the future for this*
+*PS: Would love to have an IDE preview in the future for this*